DataBassGit/AgentForge/docs/Agents/AgentClass.md

 ## For Main Agent Methods

-For a detailed walkthrough of the main methods in the `Agent` class that are essential for creating SubAgents, please refer to the [Agent Methods](AgentMethods.md) Page.
+For a detailed walkthrough of the main methods in the `Agent` class that are essential for creating [Custom Agents](CustomAgents.md), please refer to the [Agent Methods](AgentMethods.md) Page.

 ---